Caveh Zahedi

-Caveh Zahedi (/ˈkɑːveɪ zəˈhɛdi/; born April 29, 1960) is an American film director, actor, and educator.
+Caveh Zahedi (/ˈkɑːveɪ zəˈhɛdi/; born 1960) is an American film director, actor, and educator.
+He teaches filmmaking at The New School in New York City.

 Early years

 Zahedi was born in Washington, D.C., to Iranian immigrant parents and raised in Los Angeles.
+He studied philosophy at Yale University.

 Los Angeles

 Zahedi returned to Los Angeles to attend UCLA film school.
 There he made his first feature film, A Little Stiff (1991).
 The film is an experimental narrative in which he reenacts his unrequited love for a UCLA art student, using real-life participants.

 His 1994 feature film I Don't Hate Las Vegas Anymore documents his attempt to bond with his estranged father and half-brother on a road trip to Las Vegas.

 San Francisco

 In 1998, Zahedi moved to San Francisco, where he made his next feature, In the Bathtub of the World (2001).
 The film was a year-long video diary, with the premise of capturing one minute of footage daily for an entire year, and editing the footage down to 90 minutes.
 The film premiered on the Independent Film Channel.
 In 2004, Zahedi released Tripping with Caveh, a 30‑minute film originally intended as a pilot episode for a television show that did not eventuate.
 It documents a mushroom trip with indie-folk star Will Oldham.

 Starting in 2001, Zahedi taught film at the San Francisco Art Institute.